Collections and Research

 I love looking closely at a garment and finding stories in its materials, its stitches and signs of wear.
 Clothing plunges me into intimate and complex conversations with the past.

-Her most recent fashion exhibitions were Fashioning Expo 67 and Love in Fine Fashion.
-She received the Richard Martin Exhibition Award from the Costume Society of America in 2009 for the McCord Museum exhibition Reveal or Conceal? and in 2003 as a member of the curatorial team of Clothes Make the MAN.
-She provided curatorial leadership for the 2011 exhibition and catalogue 90 Treasures, 90 Stories, 90 Years, and the 2013 travelling exhibition From Philadelphia to Monaco: Grace Kelly – Beyond the Icon.
+She is a three-time recipient of the Richard Martin Exhibition Award from the Costume Society of America, most recently in 2018 for Fashioning Expo 67, in 2009 for Reveal or Conceal? and in 2003 as a member of the curatorial team of Clothes Make the MAN.
+She was curator for Love in Fine Fashion in 2014, provided curatorial leadership for the 2013 travelling exhibition From Philadelphia to Monaco: Grace Kelly – Beyond the Icon, and the 2011 exhibition and catalogue 90 Treasures, 90 Stories, 90 Years.
+She has also been the McCord’s curatorial representative for the travelling exhibitions Balenciaga: Master of Couture in 2018 and Eleganza: Italian Fashion from 1945 to Today in 2016.

 She is active in professional associations and has served on the national board of the Costume Society of America.
 She has taught courses on the intersections between fashion and art, and on fashion history, textile history and material culture in Concordia University’s Faculty of Fine Arts and Department of Art History, and on fashion history at LaSalle College.